 Headaches and migraines are some of the most common causes of pain for Americans today.
 In fact, as many as 12% of children and adults in the United States have migraine headaches, and many more have other types of headaches.
-If you’re dealing with headaches or migraines regularly, there are solutions waiting for you at North Texas Orthopaedic & Spine in Fort Worth, Duncanville, Allen, and the Dallas communities of South Hampton and Skillman.
+If you’re dealing with headaches or migraines regularly, there are solutions waiting for you at North Texas Orthopaedic & Spine in Fort Worth, Duncanville, Allen, and the Dallas communities of South Hampton.
 Call the office nearest you today or book an appointment online.

 The main difference between migraine and headache is the cause.
 Headaches are the result of muscle contractions in your head and neck, while migraines are a neurological disorder.

 Migraines cause distinct neurological symptoms beyond head pain.
 Both migraine and headaches can be frustrating and intensely painful, so your North Texas Orthopaedic & Spine doctor will help you with customized relief regardless of which headache type you have.

 In the prodrome phase (before your migraine starts), you may experience symptoms like confusion, inability to concentrate, uncomfortable head stiffness, and exhaustion.
 After your migraine starts, typical symptoms include:

 Symptoms may be so severe that you're unable to function normally at all, possibly for days at a time.